zyn-org/zyn/docs/PROTOCOL.md

 ### Authorization

 - Channel access is controlled through ACLs (Access Control Lists)
-- ACLs specify which ZID patterns can join, publish, and read from channels
+- ACLs specify which NID patterns can join, publish, and read from channels
 - The `on_behalf` parameter in [JOIN](#join) and [LEAVE](#leave) allows privileged users to manage other users' channel memberships

 ### Rate Limiting